 In this case, each OneShotMutableModule will be divided into a group.
 Thus, the search groups have 3 groups.

 If you want to custom group according to your requirement, you can implement it by passing the arg custom_group.

 '''

 custom_group = [

 ['op1', 'op2'],

+(continues on next page)

 '''